0xAskar/CryptoBot/README.md

 - Defisocks

 To learn more about the bot once it's added, use !crypto-help.

-Email mattaska@umich.edu for use or any feedback
+Email mattaska@umich.edu for use or any feedback.

 Add to your discord server using the link below: https://discord.com/api/oauth2/authorize?client_id=769265839584051200&permissions=1812987072&scope=bot Thanks for checking it out and thanks to CoinGecko for the free API!